WHO ARE CASH BALANCE PLANS GOOD FOR?

-We’ve seen designs that don’t comply with this rule — even by those that claim to be cash balance design leaders.
+We’ve seen designs that don’t comply with this rule.
 And we’ve seen designs that appear to fail, but pass once you look closer.
 There’s more to it than meets the eye.
 Be careful out there.

 MUST ALL MEMBERS GET THE SAME CASH BALANCE PAY CREDITS?

 No. The plan can be designed with different pay credits for different groups.
 The best practice is to set cash balance pay credits by existing criteria like age, service, practice area, or ownership percentage.

 CAN WE REALLY MAKE SIGNIFICANTLY HIGHER CONTRIBUTIONS FOR OWNERS?

 Yes, as long as the plan is properly designed.
 IRS regulations allow for some disparity, so that some employees can defer more of their compensation while others take more of it in cash.

 A qualified plan must not discriminate in favor of highly compensated employees, but the IRS has a process called cross-testing that allows us to convert contributions to retirement benefits for nondiscrimination testing.